The Truth Behind Cigarettes: Does Smoking Cause Bladder Cancer?

 When you smoke, you take in high concentrations of toxins into your body.
 Your body needs to get rid of those toxins somehow.
 One of the ways that your body naturally cleans itself is through urinating.

 You Might Also Like...
-5 Amazing Essential Oils to Quit Smoking
+Top 5 Quit Smoking Tips to Aid Your Journey

 This means that a high concentration of toxins sits in your bladder waiting for the next time you go to the bathroom.
 This constant exposure to chemicals and toxins is what can cause bladder cancer to develop.